falco-gg/unreal-coding-conventions/README.md

     };

 ## 11. Braces
-// TODO: this entire section should be decided by the auto-formatter, meaningless to say it here.

 11.1. __DO__ use curly braces, even if the body of a conditional statement contains just one line: